Commuter Student Programs

 Upcoming Commuter Events

 - Wednesday, October 8: Visit to Rich’s Fright Farm.
-Contact Whitney for details.
+Contact Whitney at email@example.com: for details..

 Important Dates to Remember

 - Monday, October 13 and Tuesday, October 14: Fall recess at WVU—-no classes.